talwat/lowfi/README.md

 lowfi also supports custom track lists, although the default one from Lofi Girl is embedded into the binary.

-To use a custom list, use the `--tracks` flag.
+To use a custom list, use the `--track-list` flag.
 This can either be a path to some file, or it could also be the name of a file (without the `.txt` extension) in the data directory, so on Linux it's `~/.local/share/lowfi`.

-For example, `lowfi --tracks minipop` would load `~/.local/share/lowfi/minipop.txt`.
+For example, `lowfi --track-list minipop` would load `~/.local/share/lowfi/minipop.txt`.
-Whereas if you did `lowfi --tracks ~/Music/minipop.txt` it would load from that specified directory.
+Whereas if you did `lowfi --track-list ~/Music/minipop.txt` it would load from that specified directory.

 #### The Format